-If a zirconia restoration requires adjustment in the mouth, re-polishing can be a time consuming task to do correctly.
+If a zirconia restoration requires an adjustment in the mouth, re-polishing can be a time-consuming task to do correctly.
 Before adjusting the polished zirconia, if only minimal adjustments are required, it’s worth considering an adjustment to the opposing dentition instead.

 What About Glaze?

 Some other labs may only glaze the occluding surfaces of their zirconia, but glaze can wear off quickly and once it does, the highly abrasive zirconia is exposed.
 When properly polished, zirconia retains its polished surface indefinitely.
 O’Brien Dental Lab produces all of its zirconia restorations with a thoroughly and properly polished occlusal surface.